DO YOU LOVE MUSIC?

 Don’t get me wrong, I am a raised-in-the-80’s pop diva and I love music of all kinds, especially with cheesy lyrics performed by artists with really big hair, and anything by Prince and George Michael.

-But it struck me one day that the amount of time I spend listening to music was considerable enough that I should pay more attention to the quality of the message.
+It struck me one day that the amount of time I spend listening to music was considerable enough that I should pay more attention to the quality of the message.

 Once I started down that path there was no going back.